SilinVeredno/NewHorizonMod-Schematics/README.md

 # NewHorizonMod-Schems
-Scheme pack for the game mindustry, mod - "New Horizon"
+Schematics pack for the game mindustry, mod - "New Horizon"